 The exterior finish on your motor home is as easy to care for as the finish on your car.
-To keep it clean, simply hose it down with water, wiping the west surface with a cloth or sponge if necessary.
-Never wipe the metal surface when it is dry.
+To keep it clean, simply hose it down with water, wiping the wet surface with a cloth or sponge if necessary.
 Do not use harsh abrasives or strong solvents on exterior surfaces.